 What is the Joret line?
 And why should I care about it?

-a line on a map that separates places where a particular feature of a language is different. (from The Oxford Advanced Learner’s Dictionary)
+a line on a map that separates places where a particular feature of a language is different

-Named after Charles Joret, the Joret line is an isogloss that runs through northern France and Belgium, specifically through Normandy, Picardy and into Wallonia.
-Bearing in mind the inherent inaccuracy of attempts to pin down the location of linguistic features, and for the effects of French standardisation and modern social mobility, the part of the Joret line in Normandy looks so:
+Named after the French historian and linguist Charles Joret, the Joret line is an isogloss that runs through northern France and Belgium (specifically through Normandy, Picardy and into Wallonia).
+Now, bearing in mind the inherent inaccuracy of attempts to pin down the location of linguistic features, and for the effects of French standardisation and modern social mobility, the part of the Joret line in Normandy looks so:

 |Original Sound||North of Joret||South of Joret|

 |Latin /k/ (before /a/)||/k/||/tʃ/, later /ʃ/|

 We can appreciate this better with some example words.
 In each of the following, we find the original consonants at the beginning of the Latin and Frankish words preserved in Norman and Picard, but transformed in Standard French.

 |Latin candēla ‘candle’||candelle||chandelle|

 That’s a very fair question.
 In short, if you know and use English, the Joret line has had a great effect on you and your language.